Paul Mortimer: Playing career

 Mortimer played mainly in midfield, though he did play in defence at times.
 He started his career at Fulham, before signing for non-league side Farnborough Town in 1986.
 A year later, he joined First Division side Charlton Athletic.
-He became a regular first teamer with Charlton, but after they were relegated in 1990 he moved onto Aston Villa the following year.
-After playing in all 12 games at the start of the 1991-92 season under Ron Atkinson, Mortimer suddenly returned to South London with Crystal Palace.
+He became a regular first team player with Charlton, but after they were relegated in 1990 he moved onto Aston Villa the following year.
+After playing in all 12 games at the start of the 1991–92 season under Ron Atkinson, Mortimer suddenly returned to South London with Crystal Palace.

 A number of injury problems, mainly hamstring, meant he did not play many games for Crystal Palace.
 After less than three years he was transferred back to Charlton Athletic, alongside David Whyte in exchange for Darren Pitcher.
 Under the management of former teammate Alan Curbishley, Mortimer often played well in the early part of the season but then suffered hamstring or back injuries.
 At the start of the successful promotion winning 1997–98 season, against Bradford City he scored a spectacular goal where he turned his full back inside out before a shot to the bottom right of the goal.
-In this game Charlton won 4–1, and it was a performance that hailed of things to come that season.
-After helping the club into the Premier League in 1998, he again played in the country's top-flight missing a crucial penalty against Leeds United towards the end of the season.
-He left the following year, moving to lower league side Bristol City where he ended his career in 2001.
+Charlton went to win the match 4–1, and it was a performance that hailed of things to come that season.
+After helping the club into the Premier League in 1998, he again played in the country's top-flight, missing a crucial penalty against Leeds United towards the end of the season.
+He left the following year, moving to lower league side Bristol City, where he ended his career in 2001.
 At Bristol City, he scored once; his goal coming in a League Cup tie against Cambridge United.